Saturation-IO/saturation-js/VIBE.md

 - Just the bare minimum to display the data

 IMPORTANT: Handle missing API key gracefully:
-- When SATURATION_API_KEY is not set, display a friendly setup screen
+- When SATURATION_API_KEY is not set (or set to the generated place holder), display a friendly setup screen
 - Show clear, step-by-step instructions directly in the UI:
   1. How to get an API key from Saturation (with link to settings)
   2. Exactly where to add it in the .env.local file